maxoakes/arma3-missions/README.md

 * Manhunt: Chernarus
     * Created July 5, 2022
     * Last updated July 20, 2022
+    * Admittedly, Chernarus is a big map, so this mission is a lot of walking and driving
     * A new type of mission.
 Goal is for players to locate, kill and confirm a target.
 After the kill is confirmed, all players must leave the map via their exfiltration vehicle.
     * Requires A3 CBA, CUP Weapons, CUP Units, CUP Vehicles, CUP Terrains - Core, CUP Terrains - Maps and CUP Terrains - CWA
     * For recreating this mission in other maps, the following objects are needed in the mission editor: